 Starting in 1801, a semaphore system carried messages 75 miles in 10 minutes between Edgartown and Boston.
 Operators were stationed in towers on top of the telegraph hills so signals could be transmitted.
 Their purpose: to communicate news and instructions between ship owners and ship captains.

-Today, telegraph hills stand in Edgartown, Woods Hole in Falmouth, Sandwich, Plymouth, Duxbury, Hull and South Boston.
+Today, telegraph hills stand in Edgartown, Woods Hole, Sandwich, Plymouth, Duxbury, Hull and South Boston, all in Massachusetts.
 The only other telegraph hills in New England are in Provincetown, Mass., and East Pittston, Maine.

 Today, practically no evidence – written or physical — exists of the mechanical internet on top of Massachusetts’ telegraph hills.
 Except, of course, for the name.